shipinm1/HuobiCrawler/README.md

 1. Coin price scan (on going)
 1. Trading information sorting (on going)
-3. Currently required python 3.5+ with "requests" and "BeautifulSoup" library to run UI coming up next
+3. Currently required python 3.5+ with "requests" and "BeautifulSoup4" library to run
+4. Ready to be intergrate with .Net framework